-In Mathematical Methods Units 1 and 2, there are four broad Areas of Study in this course: functions and graphs, algebra, calculus, probability and statistics.
-You will progressively develop skills and knowledge from each of these four areas, and the connections between them.
+In Mathematical Methods Units 1 and 2, there are four broad Areas of Study: Functions and Graphs, Algebra, Calculus Probability and Statistics.
+You will progressively develop these skills and knowledge from each of the four areas, and the connections between them.

 Who is it for?

 Are you planning to do further study with a view of a career in Computer Science, Physics, Chemistry and Engineering?
 Are you also interested in how aspects of the world can be explained by mathematical processes?
 For example, Mathematics underlies the modelling of weather patterns.
 If so, then Mathematical Methods is the right course for you.

 It is also for you if you are interested in how aspects of our world can be explained by mathematical processes, for example, Mathematics underlies the modelling of weather patterns.

 What do you do?

-Throughout the course, you will be completing weekly assignments, practice exercises, activities, modelling and problem-solving tasks, and do a test at the end of each semester.
+Throughout the course, you will be completing weekly assignments, practice exercises, activities, modelling and problem-solving tasks, and a test at the end of each semester.

 What skills do you need?

 You need to have good algebraic skills.
 If you have not studied mathematics for some time, you are advised to revise the algebraic component of the Year 10 Mathematics course.

 What skills do you develop?